 However, there are also a handful of automatically unfair reasons for dismissal, meaning the reason for dismissal is unfair, regardless of how the procedure was carried out.

-These automatically unfair reasons for dismissal include pregnancy, as well as all matters relating to statutory maternity, paternity, adoption, and shared parental leave.
+These reasons include pregnancy, as well as all matters relating to statutory maternity, paternity, adoption, and shared parental leave.

 Additional automatically unfair reasons for dismissal also include becoming a trade union representative, being forced to retire, and taking time off work for jury duty.